 Find a flu shot clinic in your suburban Cook County community.

 Flu, or influenza, is a respiratory virus that spreads easily from person-to-person through coughing and sneezing.
 It can cause mild to severe illness, even death in some cases and the best way to protect yourself and your family is to get vaccinated.

-To see if your child qualifies for a flu shot through the Vaccine for Children Plus program, please click here for more information.
+Visit our clinical services page to see if your child qualifies for a flu shot through the Vaccine for Children Plus program.

 Flu Vaccine Finder